-EXTENSION/EXTENDED (WALK, TROT, OR CANTER)
+EXTENDED (WALK, TROT, OR CANTER)

-At trot and canter, a pace that shows maximum length of stride, frame, and phase of suspension.
-The uphill balance is greater than in the lengthening pace.
-The tempo remains nearly the same as in the collected pace.
+At trot and canter; A variation that shows maximum length of stride, frame, and phase of suspension.
+The uphill balance is greater than in the lengthening.
+The tempo remains nearly the same as the collected-gait.

-At walk, a pace with maximum length of stride and frame, and showing the natural longitudinal oscillation of the neck (while still remaining on contact).
-The hind feet touch the ground clearly in front of the prints of the forefeet.
+At the walk: A variation with maximum length of stride and frame, and showing the natural longitudinal oscillation of the neck (while still maintaining contact).
+The hind feet clearly touch the ground in front of the hoofprints of the forefeet.

-FALLING IN, FALLING ON INSIDE SHOULDER, FALLING OUT, FALLING OVER OUTSIDE SHOULDER, POPPED SHOULDER Lateral deviation of the forehand/foreleg(s) associated with a loss of balance.
+FALLING IN, FALLING ON INSIDE SHOULDER, FALLING OUT, FALLING OVER OUTSIDE SHOULDER, POPPED SHOULDER

+Lateral deviation of the forehand/foreleg(s) associated with a loss of balance.